 4) The first to go for us was cable.
 Yes, you heard correctly - GONE.
 In its entirety.
 My husband and I decided we can go without it for a while.
 We have Amazon Prime and a dear friend shares her Netflix with us - what more do you need?
 The elimination of cable can save a ton.
 I cannot wait to have an old-school antennae set up like in the good old days so that we can get local television.

 5) The next thing to do was switch internet providers.
 Internet is a must so that we can stream a little TV.
 Switching providers saves us $40 per month.
 All of these small steps will add up.

 6) I have not been to my gym in a long time.
 Or to Weight Watchers.
 Those were the next two memberships to go.
 That right there provides a $30 per month savings.
 Gym memberships can cost people a fortune.
 If you use them, they are great.
 But if not, cancel cancel cancel!

-7) Do any of you have a Costco membership?
+7) Do any of you have a Bulk Goods Store membership?
 I love mine, I really do.
 However, I drop a lot of money when there.
 It's so easy to.
 I am committed to shopping at my local grocer and giving up some of my Bulk faves.
 It is so easy to walk in there, and leave with unplanned purchases.
 Everything seems like such a good deal!
-Plus, Costco is the only place where I can spend a lot of money on food, walk out with a cart full of groceries, but not actually have enough ingredients to assemble one complete meal.
+Plus, these bulk food stores are the only places where I can spend a lot of money on food, walk out with a cart full of groceries, but not actually have enough ingredients to assemble one complete meal.
 How does that work??

 8) Lastly, bundling insurance.
 Bundle when you can - the companies want all your business and they will offer you a better rate if you give everything to a sole provider.
 However, if it has been a while since you have made that phone call, give your provider a call and negotiate a better rate.